nevosmic/App-QueenB/README.md

 ![ScreenShot](Snapshots/queenb_embassy.jpg "queenb_embassy")

 By clicking on a girl's card, one can see what she replied to the questions and what she thought of it.
-Plus, it can click on Instagram logo to see who she is or to contact her directly using the whatsupp logo.
-This opens whatsup and places a suggested message that a shy girl can use to open a conversation.
+Plus, one  can click on Instagram logo to see who she is or to contact her directly using the whatsupp logo.
+This opens the whatsup app and places a suggested message that a shy girl can use in order to open a conversation.

 ![ScreenShot](Snapshots/embassador.jpg "embassador")